Hpa-an: Legend

 Legend has it that Hpa-An was created by the dragon king and the frog king.
-King Mandu (မဏ္ဍုဖားမင်းကြီး), a giant frog lived the top of the Mount Hpan Pu.
-One day, while out searching for food, he saw a large magic ruby with an emerald club placed on the throne in the foot cave of Mount Hpan Pu, and the frog king thought the ruby was his food and swallowed it.
-He gained powers by swallowing the magic ruby and was able to resist his enemy, the dragon king.
-The place where the dragon king vomited the frog king is therefore called Hpa-An (lit. 'vomit frog').
-The impressive statues of these figures can be seen in the Shwe Yin Myaw Pagoda's compound.
+King Mandu (မဏ္ဍုဖားမင်းကြီး), a giant frog, lived at the top of the Mount Hpan Pu.
+One day, while out searching for food, he saw a large magic ruby with an emerald club placed on the throne in the foot cave of Mount Hpan Pu.
+The frog king thought the ruby was his food, and as he swallowed it, he gained the powers of the magic ruby and was able to resist his enemy, the dragon king.
+The place where the dragon king vomited the frog king is therefore called Hpa-An (ဖားအန်, lit. 'vomit frog').
+The statues of these figures can be seen in the Shwe Yin Myaw Pagoda's compound.

 Climate

 Hpa-An has an extreme tropical monsoon climate (Köppen Am).
 Temperatures are hot throughout the year, although maximum temperatures are somewhat depressed in the monsoon season due to heavy cloud and rain.
 There is a winter dry season (November–April) and a summer wet season (May–October).
 Torrential rain falls from June to September, with over 1100 mm per month in July and August.